. . . an important decision

 The employee must return any amounts advanced in excess of the expenses within a reasonable period of time.

 A reasonable period of time depends on the facts and circumstances.
 Generally, it is considered reasonable if employees receive their advance within 30 days of the time that they incur the expenses, adequately account for the expenses within 60 days after the expenses were paid or incurred, and return any amounts in excess of expenses within 120 days after the expenses were paid or incurred.

 Employees must demonstrate trips made by automobile are for business purposes by listing the nature of the trips and the actual mileage used.
-The reimbursement for business mileage must not exceed 55 cents per mile (2009 rate) for the actual miles used to qualify for tax-free treatment.
+The reimbursement for business mileage must not exceed the current rate for the actual miles used to qualify for tax-free treatment.

 It is not critical whether business mileage is documented in a monthly expense report or an actual mileage log.
 The IRS allows a lot of leeway on the type or nature of the report.
 As long as it is a written account of the nature of the trip, the report should be acceptable as substantiating the expense.